jfarrimo/frycook/en/latest/_sources/tutorial.txt

 Note that here we've used the ``-r`` command-line parameter to specify a single recipe to run.
 We've also specified the ``dev`` server to run it against.
-We always have to specify a server when running frycooker.
+We always have to specify a server when running frycooker.py.

 If you wanted to apply a whole cookbok instead of a single recipe, you'd do it like this::